gjermundgaraba/bjaanes.github.io/_posts/2015-05-24-picks-of-the-month-may-2015.md

 During the talk, Igor recommends an app called Headspace.
 Headspace has guided meditations that are really great.

 Headspace help you understand the concepts of meditation and mindfullness in a very smooth way.
-It&#8217;s mostly practical, but you gain some insight into the general practice as well, which is nice.
+It's mostly practical, but you gain some insight into the general practice as well, which is nice.

 They have a huge library of guided (and un-guided) meditations that help you every step of the way.
 You can get started without knowing anything about the processes.